Pork Pozole Verde

 pork pozole verde in a white bowl topped with sour cream, avocado, and cilantro

-Pozole is usually served with warm corn tortillas or tortilla chips and a variety of garnishes that add texture and flavor.
+Pozole is usually served with warm corn tortillas, and we will often serve it with homemade tortilla chips.
+It is also served with various garnishes that add texture and flavor.

 • Red or White Cabbage: Thinly sliced cabbage adds a fresh crunch.

-• Onions: There are grilled onions in the pozole but you can use thinly sliced red onions or chopped white onions for additional flavor and crunch.
+• Onions: Grilled onions are included in the pozole, but you can also use thinly sliced red onions or chopped white onions for added flavor and texture.

 • Avocado: A couple of slices of avocado will add some creaminess.

-• Cotija Cheese: Just like sour cream this is not a traditional topping.
-Cojita is a dry, crumbly cheese that doesn’t melt and will add a little milky-salty flavor.
+• Cotija Cheese: Just like sour cream, this is not a traditional topping.
+Cojita is a dry, crumbly cheese that doesn’t melt, adding a milky-salty flavor.

 Recipe Tips and Notes